 - Clients can take pictures of documents with their phones, or fax or email documents.

-- The Income Savings Plan (ISP) requirement has been suspended.
+- The Income Savings Plan (ISP) requirement has been suspended through July 20, 2021.

-- In addition, DSS has been authorized to apply “good cause” for any non-payment of ISP contributions that were required to be paid during the months of March, April, May, July and/or August 2020.
+- In addition, DSS has been authorized to apply “good cause” for any non-payment of ISP contributions that were required to be paid during the months of March 2020 through July 2021.

 For a listing of Youth, Adult, Family, and Domestic Violence Shelters and Drop-in Centers in NYC, click here.
 This listing is from Summer 2019.
 Advocates and clients should call shelters and centers ahead of time to confirm hours and modifications as a result of COVID-19.